Choosing a built-in oven

-Choosing the right built-in oven can make a huge difference to you and your family, helping to improve the quality and consistency of your food, and reducing the time you spend slaving away in the kitchen.
+Choosing the right built-in oven can make a huge difference to you and your family, helping to improve the quality and consistency of your food, and reduce the time you spend cooking in the kitchen – rather than enjoying it.

 What is the best type of built-in oven for me?

 As the name suggests, double ovens have two separate cooking spaces, so they can perform more than one task at once – making them great for cooking multiple dishes at the same time.
 They also have a larger capacity than single ovens, making them perfect for larger households.
-Generally, it’s best to install a double oven at eye level, as if you choose to install it under the counter, it will usually reduce the capacity.
+Generally, it’s best to install a double oven at eye level, as if it’s installed under a counter it can reduce the capacity.